ivan-tkatchev/tab/README.md

 `avg`
 : Accepts a numeric value, returns a floating-point number.
 When combined together, the arithmetic mean of the numbers will be computed.

+`iarray`
+: Like `array` except all elements are printed on one line.

 `map`, `{ }`
 : Maps are implicit aggregators.
 When a value of a map is another map, those maps will merge when aggregated under one key.
 (See below for an example.)